mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/customer-churn.md

 ## Making Predictions

 You can make predictions by querying the predictor as if it were a table.
-The [`SELECT`](/sql/api/select/) syntax lets you make predictions for the label based on the chosen features.
+The [`#!sql SELECT`](/sql/api/select/) syntax lets you make predictions for the label based on the chosen features.

 ```sql
 SELECT Churn, Churn_confidence, Churn_explain